pranabsarma18/mlzoomcamp_midterm/README.md

 # How to Run

+## Running the app locally using virtual env

 First activate the env inside the clone folder in your machine.
 Before that make sure your pipenv is already installed on your machine.
 If not run the following:

 `pip install pipenv`